 Until recently, McLardy's practice has been typically reliant on hand production.
 It is labour intensive, involving specific elaborate processes that he has refined over time.
 With the rapidly increasing ability of computer-controlled production methods to build ever-more complex objects his sculptures increasing focus on nuances that exist where hand-crafted, machine produced and digitally designed elements coincide.
 He does this by employing hands-on processes alongside engagement with human-computer processes.

 In engaging with the role of hands-on and human-computer interaction in relation to physical labour, he seeks to investigate correlations between digital technology (with its visual bias) and the physical world; and the potential insights into human perception, self-identity and social interaction that this affords.

-McLardy has recently been awarded funding by Creative Scotland to undertake an extensive period of research and development around the sensorial interplay between the body, the digital object and the physical form.
+He has recently been awarded funding by Creative Scotland to undertake an extensive period of research and development around the sensorial interplay between the body, the digital object and the physical form.

-He has been the recipient of a creative development residency at Cove Park, Argyll and Bute, a production residency at The Danish National Art Workshops, Copenhagen and a schools residency at the Whitechapel Gallery, London
+Mclardy has been the recipient of a creative development residency at Cove Park, Argyll and Bute, a production residency at The Danish National Art Workshops, Copenhagen and a schools residency at the Whitechapel Gallery, London

 James McLardy often collaborates with individuals, organisations and institutions on specific projects.
-He has also been a regular artist at Artlink Edinburgh over the last decade and is an active member of KMADOTCOM, Curious Routes and Leylines across the Lothians.
+He has also been a regular artist at Artlink Edinburgh over the last decade and is an active member of KMADOTCOM, Curious Routes and Leylines across Edinburgh and the Lothians.